Communication

 At the post office you will be given a receipt certifying your application for a residence permit.
 You can check the status of your request on the Police website or on the immigration portal.
 You will also be notified via SMS about the day, time and place of the withdrawal of your residence permit.
 International students with a regular residence permit are authorized to work for a maximum of 20 hours per week and 1,040 hours per year.

-With the tax code you can:
+How to obtain the tax code

 All students have the right to use the Italian National Health Service (SSN), but it is still possible to choose between different private health insurance options.